Lovro575/First2DGame/README.md

 # First2DGame
-Solo Project
+Solo Project.
-This is a solo project.
+This is a solo game development project.